-26 See section 1 of the Constitution of the Federal Republic of Nigeria 1999.

-Federal High Court, subject to the Constitution and 'in addition to such other jurisdiction as may be conferred upon it by an Act of the National Assembly, has jurisdiction to deal with matters:
+Sections 228 to 233 of the 1979 Constitution established the Federal High Court and stipulate its powers and composition.
+Under section 230 of the Constitution, the Federal High Court, subject to the Constitution and 'in addition to such other jurisdiction as may be conferred upon it by an Act of the National Assembly, has jurisdiction to deal with matters:

-- (i) connected with or pertaining to the revenue of the Government of the Federation as may be prescribed by the National Assembly; and - (ii) in such other matters as may be prescribed as respects which the National Assembly has power to make law.
+- (i) connected with or pertaining to the revenue of the Government of the Federation as may be prescribed by the National Assembly. - (ii) in such other matters as may be prescribed as respects which the National Assembly has power to make law.

 It is also provided under section 231(1) of the Constitution that the Federal High Court in exercising its original jurisdiction or any other jurisdiction that may be conferred by an Act of the National Assembly shall have all the powers of a State High Court.
-Furthermore, under section 231(2) of the Constitution, the National Assembly may confer additional powers on the Federal High Court to enable the Court to effectively more exercise its jurisdiction.
+Furthermore, under section 231(2) of the Constitution, the National Assembly may confer additional powers on the Federal High Court to enable the Court to more effectively exercise its jurisdiction.